-Stocks surge as coronavirus vaccine delivered, stimulus hopes
+Stocks, oil pull back as de Blasio warns New York City could be shut down

 |BIONTECH SE

-A healthcare worker in New York State on Monday became the first American to receive the Pfizer/BioNTech COVID-19 vaccine.
+In vaccine news, a health care worker in New York state on Monday became the first American to receive the Pfizer/BioNTech COVID-19 immunization.

 |Ticker